iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

 We are launching into space here, my dear readers.

-[Pulumi](https://github.com/pulumi/pulumi) adds one more abstraction, which redifines IaC "Tool" to IaC "Software".
+[Pulumi](https://github.com/pulumi/pulumi) adds one more abstraction, which redefines IaC "Tool" to IaC "Software".
 Now you can use the language of your choice to manage your cloud.

-This pushes pros and cons of the previous concept to the next level.
+This pushes the pros and cons of the previous concept to the next level.

 Pulumi is suitable when:
-- you have a team of Software Engineers spcialising in specific language,
+- you have a team of Software Engineers specializing in specific languages,
-- and management of cloud is (part of) their software product
+- and management of the cloud is (part of) their software product

 ## Conclusion